 Florida law (§ 1003.24, Fla.
-Stat.), requires each parent or guardian of a child from five to sixteen years of age to be accountable for their child's school attendance.
+Stat.), requires each parent or guardian of a child who has attained the age of 6 years or who will have attained the age of 6 years by February 1 of any school year or who are older than 6 years of age but who have not attained the age of 16 years, except as otherwise provided, to be accountable for their child's school attendance.
 A student's primary teacher shall report to the principal or their designee if the student is exhibiting a pattern of non-attendance if the student accrues the following: